moaxcp/x11/README.md

 enables the client to figure out which class to use when reading errors and events from the server.
 These plugins are generated durring the build process.
 Plugins are discovered and loaded using the ServiceLoader pattern.

-Support is needed for a few things in the protocol before all extensions can be supported.
-Contributions are welcome!

-fd – file descriptors.
-I believe these should work like an int field.
-If this is true this should be easy to implement.

-sumOf expressions – creates a sum value which is used to determine list sizes.
-The list is the size of a sumOf function called on another list.

-Polymorphism – some objects use a case switch which seems to describe a polymorphic object.
-There is usually a type field which describes the type and each switch case provides additional fields for that type.
-The generation code needs to support generating multiple objects when it runs into an object with these switch constructs.
-Reading and writing will be tricky since the type field can be deep within the protocol.
-These switches may also be nested.

 # Frameworks